 - Take a cool shower or bath, or moving to an air-conditioned place to cool off.

-NEVER leave anyone or any animal in a closed, parked vehicle.
+- Never leave anyone or any animal in a closed, parked vehicle.

-Although anyone at any time can suffer from heat-related illness, some people are at greater risk than others.
+- Although anyone at any time can suffer from heat-related illness, some people are at greater risk than others.
 Check regularly on:

-Infants and young children
+- Infants and young children

-People aged 65 or older
+- People aged 65 or older

-People who have a mental illness
+- People who have a mental illness

-Those who are physically ill, especially with heart disease or high blood pressure
+- Those who are physically ill, especially with heart disease or high blood pressure

-Visit adults at risk at least twice a day and closely watch them for signs of heat exhaustion or heat stroke.
-Infants and young children, of course, need much more frequent watching.
+- Visit adults at risk at least twice a day, watching for signs of heat exhaustion or heat stroke.
+Infants and young children need more frequent watching.

-Limit your outdoor activity to morning and evening hours.
+- Limit your outdoor activity to morning and evening hours.

-Try to rest often in shady areas.
+- Try to rest often in shady areas.